smichael1/Single-Axis-Rest-Server/README.md

 sbt run
 ```

-And then go to http://localhost:9000/users to see the JSON output.
+And then go to http://localhost:9000/commands to see the JSON metadata output.
+Use ws://localhost:9000/ws to request a websocket connection.

 ## Controllers